ceckenreiter/spotifyPlaylist/README.md

 Notes on things I need to fix:
 1. If we cange searchInput searchResults is weird hybrid between provios search and new search
-2. Figure out how to update playlistTitle pror to updateing details
+2. have a previous button to be able to view previous screen -- response after adding song
-3.
+3. have buttons be responsive to where the page should be directing its attention -- CSS?